jqnpm/jqnpm/README.md

 1. On your computer, run `jqnpm generate <github username> <package name> "<one sentence to describe the package>"`:
   - `<github username>` should be obvious.
   - `<package name>` is the same as the git hub repository you just created, for example `jq-good-tool`.
-  - `"<one sentence to describe the package>"` is something snappy, like "This tool solves the worlds problems and can, contrary to a knife, only be used for good!"
+  - `"<one sentence to describe the package>"` is something snappy, like `"This tool solves the worlds problems and can, contrary to a knife, only be used for good!"`
 1. Push the code to github:
   - `git commit`
   - `git push`
-  - `git tag -a v0.1.0 -m v0.1.0 && git push origin v0.1.0"` (assuming your package version is `0.1.0`.)
+  - `git tag -a v0.1.0 -m v0.1.0 && git push origin v0.1.0` (assuming your package version is `0.1.0`.)
 1. Tell the world about it!

 ---

 ## License

-Copyright (c) 2014, 2015, Joel Purra <http://joelpurra.com/>
+Copyright (c) 2014, 2015, [Joel Purra](http://joelpurra.com/).
 All rights reserved.

-When using **jqnpm**, comply to at least one of the three available licenses: BSD, MIT, GPL.
+When using [**jqnpm**](https://github.com/joelpurra/jqnpm), comply to at least one of the three available licenses: BSD, MIT, GPL.
 Please see the LICENSE file for details.